Introduction to Hair Loss in Women

 Maintaining Hair Growth After Minoxidil

-Once you stop, the results may fade.
-To maintain, either keep using it or switch to maintenance routines like serums, microneedling, and diet improvements.
+When you stop, the results could diminish.
+To sustain, either continue to use it or move on to maintenance procedures such as serums, microneedling, and diet enhancement.

 Cost and Accessibility